-Outcome Examples 3.1.
-Recognise a professional and statutory duty of candour and act accordingly within established governance, legal and regulatory systems, including equality and diversity They should do this by: understanding how to raise safety concerns appropriately through local and national clinical governance systems. understanding how to raise concerns where there is an issue with patient safety, dignity or quality of care demonstrating a commitment to learn from patient safety investigations and complaints understanding the process of root cause analysis for investigating and learning from patient safety incidents demonstrating honesty and candour regarding errors in patient care demonstrating familiarity with relevant patient safety directives understanding the importance of sharing and implementing good practice
+Outcome Examples 3.1 Recognise a professional and statutory duty of candour and act accordingly within established governance, legal and regulatory systems, including equality and diversity They should do this by: understanding how to raise safety concerns appropriately through local and national clinical governance systems understanding how to raise concerns where there is an issue with patient safety, dignity or quality of care demonstrating a commitment to learn from patient safety investigations and complaints understanding the process of root cause analysis for investigating and learning from patient safety incidents demonstrating honesty and candour regarding errors in patient care demonstrating familiarity with relevant patient safety directives understanding the importance of sharing and implementing good practice.
+3.2 Recognise the impact of human factors on the individual, teams, organisations and systems They should do this by: understanding the effects of teamwork, tasks, equipment, workspace, culture and organisation on human behaviour and abilities and the application of that knowledge in clinical settings protecting patients and colleagues from risks posed by problems with personal

-3.2.
-Recognise the impact of human factors on the individual, teams, organisations and systems They should do this by: understanding of effects of teamwork, tasks, equipment, workspace, culture and organisation on human behaviour and abilities and the application of that knowledge in clinical settings protecting patients and colleagues from risks posed by problems with personal health, conduct or performance demonstrating an understanding of the learning by reporting and sharing these experiences locally and widely 3.3.
-Design and employ quality improvement measures that improve clinical effectiveness, patient safety, care or experience They should do this by: using a range of quality improvement methodologies to improve dental services and improve patient care demonstrating understanding the importance of patient and public involvement in decision-making when changes to services are proposed engaging with all relevant stakeholders in the planning and implementation of change working with others to effectively measure and evaluate the impact of quality improvement interventions and their impacts on the wider systems demonstrate_knowledge of additional challenges related to oral health inequalities in minority ethnic populations and other groups with protected characteristics in the UK, assess and recognise impact of cultural and language and other_barriers and strategies for oral health promotion 3.4.
-Act to safeguard patients, particularly children, other young people and vulnerable adults in accordance with the requirements of appropriate equality and diversity legislation They should do this by: recognising the individual oral health needs of patients with physical, sensory, intellectual, mental, medical, emotional, or social impairments or disabilities, or with a combination of these factors understanding the responsibilities and needs of carers as they play an increasing role in healthcare provision recognising and taking responsibility for safeguarding vulnerable patients understanding when it is appropriate and safe to share information on a patient 1.5 Immediate Life Support Demonstrate competency and undertake annual training in Immediate Life Support
+Outcome Examples health, conduct or performance demonstrating an understanding of the learning by reporting and sharing these experiences locally and widely.
+3.3 Design and employ quality improvement measures that improve clinical effectiveness, patient safety, care or experience Using a range of quality improvement methodologies to improve dental services and improve patient care demonstrating an understanding of the importance of patient and public involvement in decision-making when changes to services are proposed engaging with all relevant stakeholders in the planning and implementation of change working with others to effectively measure and evaluate the impact of quality improvement interventions and their impacts on the wider systems demonstrating knowledge of additional challenges related to oral health inequalities in minority ethnic populations and other groups with protected characteristics in the UK assessing and recognising impact of cultural and language and other barriers and strategies for oral health promotion.
+3.4 Act to safeguard patients, particularly children, other young people and vulnerable adults in accordance with the requirements of appropriate equality and diversity legislation They should do this by: recognising the individual oral health needs of patients with physical, sensory, intellectual, mental, medical, emotional or social impairments or disabilities, or with a combination of these factors understanding the responsibilities and needs of carers as they play an increasing role in healthcare provision recognising and taking responsibility for safeguarding vulnerable patients understanding when it is appropriate and safe to share information on a patient.